 Founder, House of Plenty International

 Brian Awuonda is the visionary founder of House of Plenty International, a transformative children’s movement that champions the principle: “Where there is a right, there is a duty.”
-With a unique focus on empowering children—including those with special needs, those living on the streets, and those from all religious backgrounds—Brian created a platform where young minds become educators through a peer-led model called “Children Teachers.”
+With a unique focus on empowering children—including those with special needs, those living on the streets, and those from all religious backgrounds—HOPI created a platform where young minds become educators through a peer-led model called “Children Teachers.”
 Under his leadership, the movement rehabilitates street children through tree planting and environmental conservation, cultivating both dignity and stewardship.
 Guided by the mantra “Children, Rights, Duties, and Trees,” House of Plenty International has become a beacon of hope and transformation, reaching children wherever they are and inspiring them to shape a more just and sustainable world.

 Brian Awuonda